 OpenEMM 22.10 needs two more Python packages on all servers with a backend service.
-If you installed Python 3.8 from the repo (see section Python 3.8 (or later) for OpenEMM), use
+If you installed Python 3.8 from the repository (see section Python 3 for OpenEMM), use

 '''

 pip3.8 install msgpack

 pip3.8 install websockets

+'''

 If you compiled Python yourself, use

 '''

-'''

-python3 -m pip install msqpack
+python3 -m pip install msgpack

 python3 -m pip install websockets

 '''

 Please note that this is the last version supporting MySQL.
-If you want to migrate from stop all EMM services and MySQL

-MySQL to MariaDB, we recommend this procedure:
+If you want to migrate from MySQL to MariaDB, we recommend this procedure: